openfun/openshift-docker/README.md

 # docker/images/foo/Dockerfile
 FROM foo:2.4.12

-# Allow foo to be started by a non priviledged user
+# Allow foo to be started by a non privileged user
 RUN chgrp -R 0 /var/run/foo
 ```

-And finally don't forget to update the list of available images below.

 ### Remarks